donders-research-data-management/rdm-ontology-di/doc/help/faq/publish-data.rst

     -Remove indirect identifiers that are not essential for re-using the data

-    -Remove indirect identifiers that have a high ‘disclosure risk’, e.g., unusual     characteristics or a combination of unusual findings (e.g. world leader with      orange skin, or very rare disease and nationality and age)
+    -Remove indirect identifiers that have a high 'disclosure risk', e.g., unusual     characteristics or a combination of unusual findings (e.g. world leader with      orange skin, or very rare disease and nationality and age)

     -Include as few indirect identifiers as possible